obserbot/teach-english-on-wechat/README.md

 - Provide your profile and course description to apply for.

 - If approved, we will put your profile and course information onto the mini program.

 - Conduct sample classes in a group.

 If students' feedback is good, your course will be formally scheduled and get paid for them.
 You can also promote your private courses on the platform.

+## What to display for your profile and course?

+### Teacher profile

+- Name
+- Nationality
+- Picture
+- Brief introduction of yourself

+### Course

+- Title
+- Description
+- Rate

 Contact Henry (wechat id: **henry334013**) for further details.